jonocarroll/btts/README.md

 The goal of `btts` is to create a stronger link between the active user and the source files for a package.
-Too often I find myself searching through GitHub to find where I loaded a packge from, or in which file a function is defined.
+Too often I find myself searching through GitHub to find where I loaded a package from, or in which file a function is defined.
 Now, that information is just a click away.

 GitHub has become the de-facto development repository for R packages, so it's